 During Your Lifetime – Age 70 ½+

 The Pension Protection Act of 2006 allows those individuals age 70½+ to transfer up to $100,000 per year directly from an IRA to 501(c)(3) charities like Purusha.
 This provision is especially attractive if you have exceeded the 50% limitation on charitable deductions for cash gifts or are subject to the Pease Amendment phaseouts of income tax deductions.
-While it expired at the end of 2013, each year since 2006 has been renewed by Congress.
+While it expired at the end of 2013, each year since 2006 the amendment has been renewed by Congress.
 Please check with your financial advisor or contact us.